sdeleuze/kotlin-script-templating/README.md

 This will be configured automatically in future version of IDEA Kotlin plugin.

-Rendering is currently slow, `CompiledScript` + some caching should improve that but that's something that need to be done, feel free to contribute.

 Feel free to send pull requests to improve it!